cseptesting/ridgecrest_evaluation_bssa/2019_08_24-ComCatM7p1_ci38457511_49DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 ## Magnitude Test  <a name="magnitude_test"></a>

-The magnitude test computes the sum of squared residuals between normalized incremental Magnitude-Number distributions.
-The test distribution is built from statistics scored between individal catalogs and the expected Magnitude-Number distribution of the forecast.
+The magnitude test computes the sum of squared residuals between normalized incremental magnitude number distributions.
+The test distribution is built from statistics scored between individal catalogs and the expected magnitude number distribution of the forecast.

 | | |